-In 1898 Charles D. Dauwalter transferred ownership of the lot on which the house stands to his son Charles L. Dauwalter (1867-1938).
+In 1898 Charles D. Dauwalter transferred ownership of the lot on which the house stands to his son Charles L. Dauwalter.
 On February 17, 1898 the Weekly Valley Herald newspaper reported that Charles Dauwalter Jr. "will erect a new brick residence next spring, as soon as weather permits.
 Olaf Hanson will be the contractor with Leonard Schroeder doing the mason work".
 Olof Hanson lived at 308 Third Street West in Carver and Schroeder lived at 400 Oak Street in Carver.
 The house is built of local buff-colored Carver brick and features Victorian and Eastlake design, 2 1⁄2 stories with a multi-gabled roof, a full front porch, limestone windowsills, stained glass decorative windows, and three picture windows.
-At one time the house had decorative brackets in the angles of the porch posts, a turned porch balustrade, decorative roof crestings, a Greek style portico, gable decoration, and a wide stairway down to the street that angled from the southwest corner of the building.
-This entry was relocated to the front center of the house sometime after 1928.
-The house had one of Carver's first cement public sidewalks, replacing one of brick.
+At one time the house decorative brackets in the angles of the porch posts, a turned porch balustrade, decorative roof crestings, a Greek style portico, gable decoration, and a wide stairway to the street that angled from the southwest corner of the building.
+The house had one of Carver's first cement public sidewalks.